VAero-Lab/AeroShape/README.md

 # AeroShape: Robust 3D Aircraft Geometry Modeling Framework

 AeroShape is an open-source Python package designed as a general-purpose 3D aircraft geometry modeling framework.
-It provides robust parametric NURBS surface generation for lifting surfaces and implements the **GVM (Geometry, Volume, and Mass)** methodology for computing volume, mass, center of gravity, and moments of inertia.
-Based on the paper:
+It provides robust parametric NURBS surface generation for lifting surfaces and implements the **GVM (Geometry, Volume, and Mass)** methodology for computing volume, mass, center of gravity, and moments of inertia, based on the paper:

 > Valencia, E., Alulema, V., Hidalgo, V., Rodriguez, D. (2021). _A CAD-free methodology for volume and mass properties computation of 3-D lifting surfaces and wing-box structures._ Aerospace Science and Technology, 108, 106378.

-AeroShape also support volume and mass properties calculation using the OpenCascade Library.
-Tests have shown that GVM is 10 to 20 times faster than OpenCascade, but OpenCascade is more robust and accurate for complex geometries.
+AeroShape also support volume and mass properties computation using the OpenCascade Library.
+Tests have shown that GVM is 15x to 20x faster than OpenCascade, but OpenCascade is more robust and accurate for complex geometries.

 As the library continues to expand, AeroShape aims to become a fully comprehensive 3D geometry engine for all aircraft components (fuselages, nacelles, etc.), capable of generating geometry representations for various aerodynamic structural analyses, CAD export, and design optimization.